 If you’re having any trouble along the way, refer to the instruction manual or online setup guide that comes with your Wi-Fi digital photo frame.

 How does a Wi-Fi digital photo frame work?

 Wi-Fi digital photo frames work by letting you send photos and videos from your phone/computer/camera directly to your frame – all using Wi-Fi and a combination of apps, email, web-interfaces, and more.

-The amount of sending/receiving options you have available depends on the model and brand of your frame.
+The number of sending/receiving options you have available depends on the model and brand of your frame.
 For example, Pix-Star Wi-Fi digital photo frames let you send photos via email, through the mobile app, and web-interface.
 You can also sync your frame up to automatically display photos from selected Facebook and Instagram albums.

 Most Wi-Fi digital photo frames sync the latest photos at intervals, as opposed to staying constantly connected.
 This means there might be a slight delay between sending photos/videos and them showing up on your frame.

 You can usually manage the albums and make changes either directly on the digital photo frame, or through the web-interface.
 Make sure you check what sending/receiving options are available to you before making your purchase.

 Read our in-depth guide on how to set up a digital frame the right way for a step-by-step process!

 Can a Wi-Fi digital frame work without an internet connection?